 FALSE.
 The bottom line is that Botox is a technique-sensitive procedure requiring artistry, knowledge of facial anatomy and good judgment.
 When administered by an experienced injector, the results look natural and you will not lose the ability to show expression.
 You’ll just look younger.

 FALSE.
 Adults don’t produce any new fat cells.
 The fat cells you have just get bigger or smaller depending on your weight.
 Once fat cells are removed they’re gone forever.
-Weight gain can occur after liposuction or CoolSculpting if you don’t maintain a healthy lifestyle, but it will be distributed among the fat cells left behind after the surgery.
+Weight gain can occur after liposuction if you don’t maintain a healthy lifestyle, but it will be distributed among the fat cells left behind after the surgery.
 That’s why it remains important to eat a healthy, balanced diet and exercise regularly after your surgery.

 TRUE.
 In recent consumer surveys, 83 percent of men say personal appearance plays a role in their professional success and advancement, and 73 percent of women believe that having cosmetic medical procedures can boost a person’s confidence.